umarfarooq53067/umarfarooq53067/README.md

 Hi there, I'm Umar Farooq 👋

 I'm a passionate developer focused on **Web and Mobile App Development**.
-Currently diving deep into **React**, and always looking for opportunities to learn and grow.
+Currently diving deep into **MERN**, and always looking for opportunities to learn and grow.

 - 🔭 I’m working on exciting web and mobile projects
 - 🌱 I’m currently learning **React**